F5CodeGuru/asm241consolidated/module6/lab1/lab1.rst

 |

-7. Turn intercept back to off and close Burp Suite.
+7. Close Burp Suite.
 Then return to your firefox settings and change the proxy settings back to "No Proxy"